uchicago-cs/cmsc23300/website/working_in_pairs.rst

 with half the project (and remember that, on the exams, we will be asking you about all aspects of the project).

-Going to the other extreme, where you do all your work sitting together on the same computer, seems like it would be more ideal, but it can be logistically
+On the other hand, you could do all your work sitting together on the same computer, but this can be logistically
 complicated: you need to find time to physically meet together, and you lose the ability to parallelize your progress (since you're limited to making progress only when the two of you are physically sitting together